bihinchi/Machine-Learning-Scripts/README.md

 Tensorflow based utilities used for training convolutional neural networks.
 The scripts were used in [kaggle competition](https://www.kaggle.com/c/vehicle) and helped to reach the accurasy of 91% resulting in the 2nd place.

 # Prerequistes
-Packages and other software used in the scripts:
+Packages and other software used in the scripts

 ## Python packages